ankitshubham97/face_recognition/README.md

 conda install pillow
 ```
 -->
-### Getting piksep
+### Getting Piksep

-Choose a folder where you want to keep piksep.
+Choose a folder where you want to keep Piksep.
 Either download the entire code from [https://github.com/ankitshubham97/piksep](https://github.com/ankitshubham97/piksep) as zip file and unzip it or use ```git clone https://github.com/ankitshubham97/piksep.git```

-## Using piksep
+## Using Piksep

 Open the root folder.
 You will see 2 folders: `input` and `unknown`.